-(1) Where a classification certificate issued in respect of a video work states that no video recording containing that work is to be supplied to any person who has not attained the age specified in the certificate, a person who supplies or offers to supply a video recording containing that work to a person who has not attained the age so specified

-- (2) It is a defence to a charge of committing an offence under this Article to prove - (a) that the accused neither knew nor had reasonable grounds to believe that the classification certificate contained the statement concerned; - (b) that the accused neither knew nor had reasonable grounds to believe that the person concerned had not attained that age; or - (c) that the accused believed on reasonable grounds that the supply was, or would if it took place be, an exempted supply by virtue of paragraph (4) or (5) of Article 3 of this Law.
+- (1) Where a classification certificate issued in respect of a video work states that no video recording containing that work is to be supplied to any person who has not attained the age specified in the certificate, a person who supplies or offers to supply a video recording containing that work to a person who has not attained the age so specified is guilty of an offence unless the supply is, or would if it took place be, an exempted supply. - (2) It is a defence to a charge of committing an offence under this Article to prove - (a) that the accused neither knew nor had reasonable grounds to believe that the classification certificate contained the statement concerned: - (b) that the accused neither knew nor had reasonable grounds to believe that the person concerned had not attained that age; or - (c) that the accused believed on reasonable grounds that the supply was, or would if it took place be, an exempted supply by virtue of Article 3(4) or (5).

-Supply of video recording not complying with requirements as to labels, etc
+8 Supply of video recording not complying with requirements as to labels, etc.

-- (1) A person who supplies or offers to supply a video recording or any spool, case or other thing on or in which the recording is kept which does not satisfy any requirement imposed by Regulations made by the Secretary of State under section 8 of the Video Recordings Act 1984, of the United Kingdom (requirements as to labelling etc.) is guilty of an offence unless the supply is, or would if it took place be, an exempted supply. - (2) It is a defence to a charge of committing an offence under this Article to prove that the accused - (a) believed on reasonable grounds that the supply was, or would if it took place be, an exempted supply by virtue of paragraph (4) or (5) of Article 3 of this Law; or

-(b) neither knew nor had reasonable grounds to believe that the recording, spool, case or other thing (as the case may be) did not satisfy the requirement concerned.
+(1) A person who supplies or offers to supply a video recording or any spool, case or other thing on or in which the recording is kept which does not satisfy any

+- requirement imposed by regulations made by the Secretary of State under section 8 of the Video Recordings Act 1984 of the United Kingdom is guilty of an offence unless the supply is, or would if it took place be, an exempted supply. - (2) It is a defence to a charge of committing an offence under this Article to prove that the accused - (a) believed on reasonable grounds that the supply was, or would if it took place be, an exempted supply by virtue of Article 3(4) or (5); or - (b) neither knew nor had reasonable grounds to believe that the recording, spool, case or other thing (as the case may be) did not satisfy the requirement concerned.

-Supply of video recording containing false indication as to classification
+9 Supply of video recording containing false indication as to classification